cldf/cldf/extensions/sql.md

 ## Table and column names

-To make the resulting SQLite database useful without access to the datasets metadata, terms of the CLDF ontology must be used for database objects as much as possible, i.e.
+To make the resulting SQLite database useful without access to the datasets metadata, terms of the CLDF ontology MUST be used for database objects, i.e.
-- table names are component names (e.g. `ValueTable` for a table with `propertyUrl` http://cldf.clld.org/v1.0/terms.rdf#ValueTable)
+- table names are component names (e.g. `ValueTable` for a table with `propertyUrl` http://cldf.clld.org/v1.0/terms.rdf#ValueTable),
-- column names are property names, prefixed with `cldf_` (e.g. a column with `propertyUrl` http://cldf.clld.org/v1.0/terms.rdf#id will have the name `cldf_id` in the database)
+- column names are property names, prefixed with `cldf_` (e.g. a column with `propertyUrl` http://cldf.clld.org/v1.0/terms.rdf#id will have the name `cldf_id` in the database),
+- non-component tables must have the last path component of their `url` property as table name,
+- non-CLDF columns keep their name.

 ## Association tables